Some items cause pause. Like this.

 In some windows, as in this one, the artist hand carved a heavy slab of orange glass to create a jewel-adorned appearance.

 And types of glass–how many can there be?
 Bunches.
-This stained window, Spirit of the Revolution by Frederick Lamb (1863-1928), incorporates the following glass types: opalescent, drapery, herringbone, striated, mottled, nodular, hammered, fractured, and acid-etched flash glass.
+This stained glass window, Spirit of the Revolution by Frederick Lamb (1863-1928), incorporates the following glass types: opalescent, drapery, herringbone, striated, mottled, nodular, hammered, fractured, and acid-etched flash glass.

 Admission for this museum is $19 and some change.
 Marvel and enjoy.